 You may not know that a standard exists for performance testing, so here is an 8-minute sample of one of the PTC's recorded webinars that describes how the standard can help you get answers to many of your questions.

-This diagram – taken from the Design Approaches whitepaper – shows the continuum from cognitive-based to performance-based testing approaches.
+This diagram (linked to the title above), taken from the Design Approaches whitepaper, shows the continuum from cognitive-based to performance-based testing approaches.
 It also identifies where these approaches are useful with respect to several learning and thinking taxonomies, including Bloom, Gagné, and Guilford, as well as Anderson and Krathwol's Revised Bloom's Taxonomy.